Robbie-Cook/bookshop-addon-import-tab/README.md

 # Storybook Addon HTML

-This addon for Storybook adds a tab that displays the compiled HTML for each story.
-It uses [highlight.js](https://highlightjs.org/) for syntax highlighting.
+This addon for Storybook adds a tab that displays some import code for each story.
+It is forked from [whitespace-se/storybook-addon-html](https://github.com/whitespace-se/storybook-addon-html)

 ![Animated preview](https://raw.githubusercontent.com/whitespace-se/storybook-addon-html/master/image.gif)